micmejia/bible-dump/NKJV/Acts/Acts 19.md

 Moreover you see and hear that not only at Ephesus, but throughout almost all Asia, this Paul has persuaded and turned away many people, saying that they are not gods which are made with hands.

 ###### 27
-So not only is this trade of ours in danger of falling into disrepute, but also the temple of the great goddess Diana may be despised and [^f]her magnificence destroyed, whom all Asia and the world worship."
+So not only is this trade of ours in danger of falling into disrepute, but also the temple of the great goddess Diana may be despised and her magnificence destroyed, whom all Asia and the world worship."

 ###### 28
 Now when they heard _this,_ they were full of wrath and cried out, saying, "Great _is_ Diana of the Ephesians!"